The History of the American Canadian Tour

 The success earned ACT the chance to return to the “Magic Mile” for another Invitational in 2010.
 The event was expanded to a field of 43 cars.
 Invites were extended to the winners of the ACT Tour and Série ACT events, as well as the point leaders of the two Tours.
-Other invites were given to the champions or point leaders of nine ACT affiliated tracks.
-These tracks include Thunder Road International Speedbowl in Barre, VT, Oxford Plains Speedway in Oxford, ME, Twin State Speedway in Claremont, NH, Kawartha Speedway in Fraserville, Ontario, Seekonk Speedway in Seekonk, MA, Capital City Speedway in Ottawa, Ontario, Lee USA Speedway in Lee, NH, Waterford Speedbowl in Waterford, CT, and White Mountain Motorsports Park in North Woodstock, NH.
+Other invites were given to the champions or point leaders of nine ACT-affiliated tracks.
+These tracks included Thunder Road International Speedbowl in Barre, VT; Oxford Plains Speedway in Oxford, ME; Twin State Speedway in Claremont, NH; Kawartha Speedway in Fraserville, ON; Seekonk Speedway in Seekonk, MA; Capital City Speedway in Ottawa, ON; Lee USA Speedway in Lee, NH; Waterford Speedbowl in Waterford, CT; and White Mountain Motorsports Park in North Woodstock, NH.
 Young star Joey Polewarczyk, Jr. of Hudson, New Hampshire came from his 27th starting position to claim the impressive win and earn the Ford Blue Oval Cup Challenge bonus.
 In the 2011 running of the Invitational Eddie MacDonald returned to victory lane for the second time after a long battle with 2010 Thunder Road Late Model Champion Nick Sweet.

-ACT began its 2011 season early with its first ever trip to New Smyrna Speedway in New Smyrna Beach, Florida as part of the World Series of
+ACT began its 2011 season early with its first ever trip to New Smyrna Speedway in New Smyrna Beach, FL as part of the World Series of

 Asphalt Stock Car Racing.
-The two 100 lap events of the Goodyear Speedweeks Cup were non-point counting races that brought 28 Late Model teams from the Northeastern United States and Eastern Canada.
-ACT showcased its competitive side-by-side action to the southern fans and completed both 100 lap events in under an hour each.
+The two 100-lap events of the Goodyear Speedweeks Cup were non-point counting races that brought 28 Late Model teams from the Northeastern United States and Eastern Canada.
+ACT showcased its competitive side-by-side action to the southern fans and completed both 100-lap events in less than an hour each.
 The aggressive yet respectful racing was some of the best run during Speedweeks.
 Joey Polewarczyk, Jr. carried his hot streak over from the 2010 season and claimed the Speedweeks Cup title.